Au (squat): History

 The Au was occupied on June 4, 1983.
-The Frankfurt municipality bought the building from the Deutschen Bibliothek for 4.3 million Marks in 1988.
+The Frankfurt municipality bought the building from the Deutsche Bibliothek for 4.3 million Marks in 1988.

 Eviction threat

 In the aftermath of the protests at the 2017 G20 summit in Hamburg, local politicians made statements about the Au.
 The FDP and Alternative for Germany (AfD) all demanded that the centre was evicted.
 The CDU suggested the Au paid rent.
 In response, the Greens and the SPD cautioned against hasty actions.

 Arson attacks

 In late 2018, there was a spate of arson attacks against left-wing projects in the Rhine-Main region.
 The Au was attacked twice in November with fires started in the garden.
 Both times the residents were able to extinguish the flames.
 Nobody was apprehended.
 In a joint statement, representatives of Au and other autonomous spaces viewed the attacks as politically motivated and blamed the “dangerous sentiment against left projects” created by the previous statements of political parties.